Belief Bias Identification: A model of multiple belief biases

-\textbf{Inference biases:} Consider an almost equivalent state-space set, $\Omega_{NP} = (0,1)$ over which the agent form beliefs but where, contrary to $\Omega$, the agent does not hold any preference.
+\textbf{Inference without preferences (baseline inference):} Consider an almost equivalent state-space set, $\Omega_{NP} = (0,1)$ over which the agent form beliefs but where, contrary to $\Omega$, the agent does not hold any preference.
 So any element $\hat{p}$ of the set $\Omega_{NP}$, will have the characteristic that $u(\hat{p})=0$.
 Because this is the only difference between sets, only $\alpha$ and $\beta$ coefficients in equations \eqref{eq.non-bayes Conf_alpha} and \eqref{eq.non-bayes Conf_beta } differ between forming beliefs over $\Omega$ or $\Omega_{NP}$.
-Therefore, when the agent forms beliefs over $\Omega_{NP}$, $\alpha$ and $\beta$ coefficients can be interpreted as over(under) inference for successes and failures, independent of preferences over the state-space.
+Therefore, when the agent forms beliefs over $\Omega_{NP}$, $\alpha$ and $\beta$ coefficients can be interpreted as over(under) inference for successes and failures, independently of preferences over the state-space.

-The biases in this subsection are only separably identified from one another when the agent faces multiple belief-elicitation decisions and observes different data generating processes coming from both $\Omega$ and $\Omega_{NP}$.
+The biases in this subsection are only separably identified when the agent faces multiple belief-elicitation decisions that generate variation both in whether preferences are at stake (tasks in $\Omega$ versus $\Omega_{NP}$) and in whether the observed signal contains a streak.